taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 }
 ~~~~~~~~

-Now, whenever an action leads to a state that is not defined by its type definition, you would get an error on compile time.
-In addition, you could use plugins for your editor or IDE to give you the early feedback that something is wrong with your action or reducer.
+Now, whenever an action leads to a state that is not defined by its type definition, you would get an error on compile time of your application.
+In addition, you can use plugins for your editor or IDE to give you the early feedback that something is wrong with your action or reducer.
 As the previous example has shown type safety for reducers, you could apply the same for your action creators and selectors.
 Everything can be type checked.
 You can read more about [Flow on its official site](https://flow.org/).

 ## Server-side Redux